svempeny-gpsw/semantic-kernel-guardrails/Guardrails.md

 - Evaluate the model behavior with more varied and adversarial prompts.
 - Log and review filter blocks to tune thresholds and reduce false positives.
 - Combine guardrails with system-level controls, human review workflows, and monitoring for a comprehensive safety program.

----
-_Prepared as Week5 preparation material — ready to upload to GitHub._